PrimaveraDeveloper/lithium/howto/how-to-migration-to-lithium-2.0/09f-update-webapi-background-services.md

 ### 9f.1 - Update Queued Background Services Custom Code

-If the service includes a queued background service with a worker, an override for `QueuedBackgroundService<TWorkItem>.Queue` will be required like in the following example:
+If the service includes a queued background service with a worker, an override for `QueuedBackgroundService<TWorkItem>.Queue` will be required.
+The code should be like this:

 ```csharp
 /// <inheritdoc />